-The current Steering Committee of the Oral History Network of Ireland are:
+The current Steering Committee and Directors of the Oral History Network of Ireland are:

 Arlene CrampsieSteering Committee / Director

-Arlene Crampsie is vice-chairperson of the Oral History Network of Ireland.
-She is an historical geographer in UCD’s School of Geography and has been involved in oral history since working on the GAA Oral History Project from 2008.
+Arlene Crampsie is an historical geographer in UCD’s School of Geography and has been involved in oral history since working on the GAA Oral History Project from 2008.
 Her research lies at the intersection of Irish political, socio-cultural and environmental geographies, focusing on the evolution of everyday lives and landscapes using a combination of archives and oral histories.
 She is currently leading the IRC project ‘Irish Droughts: Environmental and Cultural Memories of a Neglected Hazard’.

 Sean O’Connell is Professor of Modern Irish and British social history at Queen’s University Belfast.
 He has been an oral historian for almost 30 years.
 He is an editor of Oral History and is a director of QUOTE Hub, Queen’s University’s oral history collective.